 In Abu Dhabi, three government-controlled entities, Mubadala Development, the Abu Dhabi National Energy Company, or Taqa, and IPIC, are the main vehicles for such enterprise.
-In 2009, Mubadala’s oil and gas output stood at roughly 350,000 barrels of oil equivalent per day (boepd), while Taqa produced about 112,000 boepd.
+March 2013, Mubadala’s oil and gas output stood at roughly 400,000 barrels of oil equivalent per day (boepd), while Taqa's first quarter 2013 output averaged 127,000 boepd.
 IPIC’s investments have been mainly in petroleum refining and petrochemicals.

 Mubadala produces oil in Oman and gas in several Southeast Asian countries.
 As the controlling shareholder of Dolphin Energy, a joint venture with Occidental Petroleum and the French energy group Total, Mubadala also produces gas and condensates in Qatar.
 Since 2008, Dolphin has been sending up to 2 billion cubic feet per day of gas through an undersea pipeline to Taweelah in Abu Dhabi for distribution through an overland pipeline system to customers in the UAE and Oman.
 Mubadala is in another joint venture with ConocoPhillips to explore for oil and gas in the Caspian Sea off the coast of Kazakhstan.
 In November of 2009, Mubadala and Occidental Petroleum finalised an agreement with the National Oil and Gas Authority of Bahrain to raise output from the Kingdom of Bahrain’s only onshore oil field.

-IPIC has acquired in a wide portfolio oil and petrochemicals interests in North America, Europe and Asia.
-It is a major shareholder and strategic partner of Austria’s OMV, and holds an indirect interest in a large LNG development in Papua New Guinea.
+IPIC has acquired a wide portfolio of oil and petrochemicals interests in North America, Europe and Asia.
+It is a major shareholder and strategic partner of Austria’s OM;, owns 100 per cent of the second largest Spanish oil company, Compania Espanola de Petroleos; and holds an indirect interest in a large LNG development in Papua New Guinea.

 The Dubai Government’s ENOC also invests overseas, mainly through its 52 per cent interest in Dragon Oil, which produces oil and gas in Turkmenistan.
 Al Thani Corporation, a private-sector Dubai company, is exploring for oil and gas in several African countries including Sudan, Egypt and Libya.

-The Sharjah affiliates Crescent Petroleum and Dana Gas have a gas joint venture in Iraqi Kurdistan.
+The Sharjah affiliates Crescent Petroleum and Dana Gas have a gas joint venture in Iraqi Kurdistan with OMV and Hungary's MOL as junior partners.
 Dana also produces oil and gas in Egypt.

-Environmental mitigation, especially as international concern mounts over global warming, presents a substantial challenge to the global oil and gas industry, which is under pressure to find ways to cut its carbon emissions.
+Environmental mitigation, especially amid heightened international concern over global warming, presents a substantial challenge to the global oil and gas industry, which is under pressure to find ways to cut its carbon emissions.
 The UAE’s oil and gas sector has accepted the challenge, and is already making progress with a number of initiatives.

 As an example, ADNOC is well on the way to eliminating gas flaring.
 By reducing the wasteful burning of gas at production facilities and oil refineries through better management, the company is not only cutting carbon dioxide emissions, but is also conserving a valuable energy resource.